-SITE NUMBER: B0907 NAME of SITE: Guttrie Hill West, Peterculter Proposer: Mr and Mrs A.N.
-Ironside / Midsto cket Development Co ompany Ltd Nature of the proposal: Residential (10 hou ses) Checklist Score: 34 Constraints: Ancie settlement and acce ent Woodland, LNCS, relationship to existing essibility Recommendation: Undesirable Justification: proposal is for 10 large dwellinghouses in a w Woodland, and is designated as a Local Natu bats and red squirrel.
-Its biodiversity value wil some of the woodland.
-The proposals state th oodland setting.
-The re Conservation Site I be negatively impac at the overall health o t is currently covered by dense woodland.
-The site is currently covered in its entirety by Ancient and it is also a habitat for protected species including ted by development, despite the proposal to maintain of the woodland would be improved by selective felling equire development to take place.
+Proposer: Mr and Mrs A.N.
+Ironside / Midstocket Development Company Ltd

+Constraints: Ancient Woodland, LNCS, relationship to existing settlement and accessibility

+This development option is covers approximately 4.1ha of land that is currently covered by dense woodland.
+The proposal is for 10 large dwellinghouses in a woodland setting.
+The site is currently covered in its entirety by Ancient Woodland, and is designated as a Local Nature Conservation Site and it is also a habitat for protected species including bats and red squirrel.
+Its biodiversity value will be negatively impacted by development, despite the proposal to maintain some of the woodland.
+The proposals state that the overall health of the woodland would be improved by selective felling as part of a woodland management plan; however, this does not require development to take place.
 The site is also in a highly unsustainable location, being completely unrelated to existing settlement at Culter and an unacceptable distance from local facilities and employment opportunities.
 It does not benefit from any pedestrian or cycle routes into Culter and is not served by public transport.
 It is highly likely that residents will be car-dependent.